gvwilson/mossball/README.md

 1. Create and activate a Python virtual environment.
     -   E.g., if you are using [uv][uv], run `uv venv` and then `source .venv/bin/activate`.

-1. Install the dependencies in `pyproject.toml`.
+1. Install the package in `pyproject.toml` for development.
-    -   E.g., run `uv pip install -r pyproject.toml`.
+    -   E.g., run `uv pip install -e ".[dev]"`.

 You may also want to clone the [Marimo repository][marimo-repo].